tisannai/plinth/README.md

 up-to-date and valid.

-Allocations can be made with `plcm_get_pos()`, where the return value is a Position to the allocator.
+Allocations can be made with `plcm_get_pos()`, where the return value is a Position to the allocator memory.
 Other possibility is `plcm_get_ref()`, where the return value is a pointer to the allocated location, and has the relocation limitations mentioned above.
 User may also allocate and store the value in a single action with the `plcm_store()` function.

 If the continuous data storage requires a terminating value, `plcm_terminate()` can be used.
-For example, a NULL terminated array could be achieved with `plcm_terminate()`.
+For example, a NULL terminated array can be done with `plcm_terminate()`.

 `plcm` may contain multiple allocations, but typically there is only one allocation, with changing size.
 The only allocation that can